Kas Mediterranean Coast, Turkey Travel Guide

 Hilly and winding routes.

-Safety is very important: always wear a Helmet, bright clothing, and use lights, especially if you are cycling at dawn or dusk.
+Safety is a very important: always wear a Helmet, bright clothing, and use lights, especially if you are cycling at dawn or dusk.

-Wear helmet, bright clothes, use your lights.
+Wear helmet, bright clothes, have lights on.

 Dalaman (DLM) and Antalya (AYT) are the main airports serving Kaş.